logdna/logdna-agent-v2/docs/README.md

 [![Rustc Version 1.42+]][rustc] [Join us on LogDNA's Public Slack]

-The LogDNA agent is a blazingly fast, resource-efficient log collection client, that forwards logs to [LogDNA].
+The LogDNA agent is a fast, resource-efficient log collection client that forwards logs to [LogDNA].
 This version of the agent is written in [Rust] to ensure maximum performance, and when coupled with LogDNA's web application, provides a powerful log management tool for distributed systems, including [Kubernetes] clusters.

 [Rustc Version 1.42+]: https://img.shields.io/badge/rustc-1.42+-lightgray.svg
 [rustc]: https://blog.rust-lang.org/2020/03/12/Rust-1.42.html